 - Assessment is moderated by the leadership team termly.

-- Each half term, pupils with a statement or EHCP have a pupil progress meeting, which includes all of the adults working with the child, led by the SENCOs.
+- Each half term, pupils with an EHCP have a pupil progress meeting, which includes all of the adults working with the child, led by the SENCOs.

 - Every class teacher is committed to providing quality first teaching.
 Pupils are supported through careful planning, differentiation and assessment.
 Staff adapt resources and approaches according to the needs of the pupils.

 - Pupils who are not making expected progress will be supported through additional interventions.
-Pupils with a Statement or EHCP, will also be supported through additional interventions and/or a learning support assistant.
+Pupils with an EHCP will also be supported through additional interventions and/or a learning support assistant.

 - Staff have been trained to use a multi-sensory approach to ensure all pupils are able to fully access the curriculum.

 - Where necessary, pupils are provided with personalised resources to enhance their learning.